 Every spring the Green Bay Booyah look for qualified, customer service oriented, outgoing individuals to work at Capital Credit Union Park during our next baseball season.
-Open interview dates will be held on Saturday, March 16th from 11am-1pm and Wednesday, March 20th from 3:30-6:00pm.
 All interested candidates are invited to apply.
-We ask that you complete our online application process prior to interviewing for any of our available game day positions.
 Please review the different positions below prior to applying to know which ones you are most interested in.
 The Green Bay Booyah are an Equal Opportunity Employer and all applicants will receive equal consideration for employment.

 Each summer the Booyah will employ part-time staff for various roles around the ballpark.
 Below is a list of game day positions along with a short description of the duties and responsibilities pertinent to each role.
-Open interviews will be scheduled closer to the season.
-Interviews are open to the public and no reservations are necessary.
-They will be held at the Booyah office located at 2325 Holmgren Way Suite 110 and signage will direct you where to go upon arrival.
+To apply, click apply here below.

 Mascot – This individual is responsible for creating the ultimate fan experience!
 From community appearances to interactions during games, the mascot will be the face of the Booyah!
 Must be fun-loving and energetic and available for both games in-season and day time appearances out of season starting as soon as possible.

 Beer Pourers – Beer Pourers are expected to have great customer service skills and follow proper alcohol awareness policies.
 Cash handling and being able to work in a fast-paced environment are major qualifications for this position.

 Retail Specialist – Assist Booyah fans in finding the apparel or memorabilia of their choice in the Team Apparel Booyah Team Store.
 Provide a positive experience for the fans while efficiently entering the cash and credit transactions.